corsairmarks/deassimilate_machines/mod/README.md

 Ever been disappointed at all the wasted robots when you conquer or integrate a Machine Intelligence?
 This mod is for you!
 Now you can de-assimilate the Machine Units into Robots once you have discovered the Positronic AI technology.

+Now also featuring an enhancement for machine empires - robot Pops not also gain bonus trait points from the relevant machine-trait-point-boosting technologies and ascension perk.
+Thus robot Pops will be just as useful as machine Pops to machine empires.

-Oh, and this mod removes the restriction on psionically assimilating cyborg pops.
+This mod removes the restriction on psionically assimilating cyborg pops.
 They have enough organic bits left to become psionic - especially since the cybernetic species trait can be added to psionic species by default, cybernetic is compatible with brain slugs, and cybernetic is compatible with erudite.

 # Changes

 Enables "Gestalt Dissociation" assimilation living standard for Machine Unit Pops.
 Hive Pops continue to be eligible for deassimilation with Evolutionary Mastery, but the living standard has been renamed to be more generic.
 Updates the built-in assimilation mechanisms to understand this "new" (renamed and repurposed) assimilation type.

 A new event window will display when you have Positronic AI and communications with a Machine Intelligence to tell you that machine deassimilation is available.

+Overrides the robomodding series of technologies for machine empires (Machine Template System (machine), Binary Motivators, and Nanite Assemblers) and the Synthetic Age ascension perk to all grant both machine and robot trait points.

 And last, but not least, cybernetic Pops can be psionically assimilated via Transcendence.